kbaseattic/auth_service/README.md

 file named local_settings.py in /kb/dev_container/modules/auth_service/authorization_server/authorization_server
-   If there is no local_settings file the service will default to the instance on mongodb.kbase.us, however you will also need to set a salt value for the KBase session service, used to calculate a unique hash value for the session ID.
+   If there is no local_settings file the service will default to the instance on mongodb.kbase.us, However you will also need to set a salt value for the KBase session service, used to calculate a unique hash value for the session ID.
+   There is also a PROXY_BASEURL setting that defines the entry URL that used to access this django service.
+This is necessary to generate self-referring URL's when the front end NGINX proxy is in operation - it needs to be disabled for local testing/development

    Here are recommended settings to put in the local_settings.py file:
 KBASE_SESSION_SALT = "(African || European)?"
+PROXY_BASEURL =	   None

    If you want to use your own mongodb service running on localhost, you would add an extra setting: